bensquire/php-pdftk-toolkit/README.md

 A simple PSR-0 compliant library, this project will build and run the typical command line  parameters used to merge and modify PDFs.

+Note: If your looking for the simpler non PSR-0 compliant module, then you can download the tagged 'v1' commit.

 Example Code:
 -------------